nddarnell/Week9-Homework-README_Generator/README.md

 ## Usage

-You will need to understand how to code using NodeJS
+You will need to understand how to code using NodeJS as well as having node.js version 12.14 or greater installed

 ## License